President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 The Final Document

-On September 17, 1787, the final draft of the U.S. Constitution was signed by 39 of the 55 delegates at the State House (now Independence Hall).
+On September 17, 1787, 39 of the 55 delegates signed the final draft of the U.S. Constitution at the State House (now Independence Hall).
 Some unsatisfied delegates refused to sign, while others demanded that a bill of rights be added to further limit federal power.
 Some signed with the understanding that a bill of rights would be added later.

 The Continental Congress voted in favor of sending the new Constitution to the state conventions for ratification.
 To become law, the Constitution had to be approved by at least nine of the 13 states.
 In 1788, New Hampshire became the ninth state to ratify the Constitution, making it the supreme law of the land.